dujanhung/evtsbx-api-doc/restriction/sign_block.md

 bad words may be exposed to players as is.

+## exposed bad ASCII arts

+some ASCII arts, especially NSFW, may be exposed to players as is.

 ## malicious URLs

 some URLs may lead players to harmful websites.